CBRN incident management

 We work with Natural England and the Countryside Council for Wales to help them prepare against fire threat with the Met Office Fire Severity Index.
 The index provides an assessment of the current day's fire severity and a forecast of the fire severity over the coming five days.

-Following the world's worst nuclear disaster, the Chernobyl accident in 1986, the UK Government developed a National Response Plan to ensure that any similar emergency could be effectively managed.
-The National Response Plan was, and remains, a multi departmental and agency response plan with the now Department for Business, Energy and Industrial Strategy (BEIS) as nominated Lead Government Department for civil nuclear response.
+Following the Chernobyl accident in 1986, the UK Government developed a National Response Plan to ensure that any future similar emergency could be effectively managed.
+Under the plan the UK has a multi departmental and agency response approach, where today BEIS is nominated Lead Government Department for domestic and overseas nuclear response.

-The RIMNET system brings together key elements of UK's emergency response to domestic and overseas nuclear accidents including the Met Office dispersion model.
-Through this modelling, the Met Office can provide a detailed picture of the potential dispersion of radioactive plumes over vulnerable areas sucah as cities and water sources.
-The maps are used by government and emergency planners via RIMNET.
+RREMS is managed by BEIS, on behalf of all government departments and agencies who would be involved in a radiological/nuclear incident including the Met Office dispersion modelling capability.
+Through this modelling, the Met Office can provide a detailed picture of the potential dispersion of radioactive plumes over vulnerable areas such as cities and water sources.
+The maps are used by government and emergency planners via RREMS.

 Joint Agency Modelling (JAM)